DavidKcodeRepo/SpaceContestsWinForms/Readme.md

 ## Implementation

  - SpaceContests was originally intended to be a purely console application implementation, but it has become a winforms application to avoid heavy reconfiguration of the windows console to suit the needs of the game.
+ - The tech
- - The code is structured as per the following class diagram.
+ - The code is structured as per classes in the following diagram.
 ```mermaid
 sequenceDiagram
 Program->>ConsoleView: On Startup
 Activate ConsoleView
 Program->>Game: On Startup